22vhan/Hand-Stability-Maze/README.md

 # Hand-Stability-Maze
-This is a game that help to develop better motor skill
+This is a game that help to develop better motor skill in game